 - 1 tsp Vanilla Extract

-- 40g Powdered Sugar Substitute
+- 40g Powdered Sugar Substitute (or regular powdered sugar)

 - 52g (1/2 Cup) Graham Cracker Crumbs